brillout/wildcard-api/docs/readme.template.md

      const requestProps = {
        url: ctx.url,
        method: ctx.method,
-       body: ctx.body,
+       body: ctx.request.body,
        // All requestProps are available to your endpoint functions as `this`.
-       // For example, if you want to access the HTTP request headers in your endpoint functions:
+       // For example, to access the HTTP request headers in your endpoint functions:
-       //    requestProps.headers = ctx.headers;
+       headers: ctx.request.headers,
      };
      const responseProps = await getApiResponse(requestProps);
      ctx.status = responseProps.statusCode;